nedaluof/PostX/README.md

 # PostX
-## Simple Android Application apply the clean architecture with multi module and dependency injection between them
+## Simple Android Application that apply the clean architecture with multi module and dependency injection between them

 ### License